mahdicha/mahdicha/README.md

 - 👀 I’m interested in learn and dev mobile app using flutter
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on nothing for now !!
-- 📫 How to reach me : you can Email at chmahdichafik@gamail.com
+- 📫 How to reach me : you can Email me at chmahdichafik@gamail.com

 <!---
 mahdicha/mahdicha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.